 These trained experts review a borrower's loan file and give an ultimate thumbs-up or down.
 They act as the lender's gatekeeper.
 Prospective buyers should expect to have some questions from underwriters once they're under contract.
 It's incredibly uncommon for loans to just sail through without them.
 Generally, the faster you respond to questions and requests for additional information, the faster you move toward closing day.

 This is the five-page loan application for almost all home mortgages.

 This is an important document that lenders send to a veteran's employer(s).
 The VOE, as it's known, helps lenders verify employment, tenure, salary and any bonuses or raises.

 A type of loan where the borrower isn't required to pay a down payment.
-The VA Loan is one of the two remaining loans that offer the advantage of no money down.
-Other loans require borrowers to put down 10 or 20 percent down, or more.
+The VA Loan is one of the two remaining major loan programs that offer the advantage of no money down.
+Conventional loans typically require a 5 percent down payment, with FHA loans requiring a minimum 3.5 percent.

 Despite the zero-down benefit, VA loans have had the lowest foreclosure rate on the market for most of the last decade.
 That's a testament to the program's sound underwriting guidelines and its commitment to helping veterans purchase and keep their homes.